-On select nights during Halloween Time, Disney California Adventure plays host to the new Halloween Party — the Oogie Boogie Bash.
+On select nights during Halloween Time, Disney California Adventure plays host to the new Halloween Party — Oogie Boogie Bash.
 The whole family is invited to dress up in costumes and trick-or-treat throughout the park.
+Some of the treat trails are themed after villains and have a live villain to entertain you as you gather candy.
+The magical Villains Grove is a delight.
 The party takes place on select nights in September and October.
-There are also character encounters with Disney villains and photo-ops with other Disney characters and Pixar pals.
-You can dance some of the night away at dance parties and take in the new Word of Color, Villainous!
+You'll enjoy character encounters with Disney villains and photo-ops with rare Disney characters and Pixar pals.
+You can dance the night away at dance parties and take in the new World of Color — "Villainous!" show.
 Hop over to our post on Oogie Boogie Bash for more screaming details.

 Gay Days is an independently organized, multi-day event that typically takes place in the fall.
 There are off-site events and parties associated with Gay Days Anaheim, but there are also days when attendees hit the parks.
 Participants wear red shirts.
 This independently organized event can affect crowd levels.
 You can read all about Gay Days here.

 Dapper Day Fall Outing - Nov.
 15, 2020